micropython/micropython/esp8266/README.md

 MicroPython port to ESP8266
 ===========================

-This is a highly experimental port of MicroPython for the WiFi modules based on Espressif ESP8266 chip.
+This is an experimental port of MicroPython for the WiFi modules based on Espressif ESP8266 chip.

-WARNING: The port is highly experimental and any APIs are subject to change.
+WARNING: The port is experimental and many APIs are subject to change.

-Currently implemented features include:
+Supported features include:
 - REPL (Python prompt) over UART0.
 - Garbage collector, exceptions.
 - Unicode support.